karinkumar/MetaGLIMPSE/README.md

 Now you are ready to run GLIMPSE2 with each of your reference panels.
 Please download and compile the ap option branch (as this provides the necessary inputs for MetaGLIMPSE) (https://github.com/odelaneau/GLIMPSE/tree/ap-field).
 This is a modified version of the standard GLIMPSE2 code, so you will need to repeat the same installation steps as for GLIMPSE2.
 Once you have chunked your code with GLIMPSE and binarized the reference panel, see tutorial: https://odelaneau.github.io/GLIMPSE/docs/tutorials/getting_started/

-NOTE: if you have aDNA targets, we reccomend using --samedosage instead of --zerodosage.
+NOTE: if you have aDNA targets or meta-imputing with panels of unequal sizes (e.g. 1000G and UKBB), we reccomend using --samedosage instead of --zerodosage.
 In our experiments, we have found improved performance of MetaGLIMPSE.

 *At the moment, we are fixing an issue with this branch, if you want to run MetaGLIMPSE and get access to AP option code, please contact me either by email or on github*